decause/weddings/decausemeg-2021/README.md

 against oppression.

 The moment we choose to love
-we begin to move twoards freedom, to act in ways that liberate ourselves and others.
+we begin to move towards freedom, to act in ways that liberate ourselves and others.

 That action
 is the testimony of love, as the practice of freedom...

 When we choose to love,
-we choose to move agsinst fear, against alienation
+we choose to move against fear, against alienation
 [against] separation.